Belgium–Canada relations: World Wars

-Missions
+Diplomatic missions

 Belgium has an embassy in Ottawa, one consulate (in Montreal, the consulate in Toronto was closed in 2014), and four honorary consulates (in Edmonton, Halifax, Vancouver and Winnipeg) located in Canada.
 Belgium's three regions (Wallonia, Flanders and Brussels) each have their own offices in the Montreal consulate.
 Wallonia also has a second office in the Toronto consulate, which also represents Flanders and Brussels.

 Canada maintains an embassy in Brussels (which also covers Luxembourg).
 Canada also has a consulate in Antwerp, and Quebec maintains its own separate delegation in Brussels.
 The Canadian delegations to the European Union and the North Atlantic Treaty Organization are located in Belgium, as Belgium houses the headquarters of each.
 Luxembourg is often dealt with in tandem to Belgium.

 Belgium and Canada are member states of a variety of international organizations.
 They include: the United Nations, NATO, La Francophonie, the Organization for Security and Co-operation in Europe, and the Organisation for Economic Co-operation and Development.